Hacker1337/infa_2021_ahundzianov/README.md

-Lerning project for university seminar
+Learning project for university seminar